-- 1. What is the 3/2 program? - 2.
+- 1. What is the Dual Degree program? - 2.
 What engineering schools are available? - 3.
-What are the benefits of doing 3/2 engineering? - 4.
+What are the benefits of doing Dual Degree engineering? - 4.
 What types of engineering are available? - 5.
 What classes do I need to take at Hendrix? - 6.
 What major should I choose at Hendrix? - 7.
-Can I do a double major or a minor or study abroad while at Hendrix and still do the 3/2 program? - 8.
+Can I do a double major or a minor or study abroad while at Hendrix and still do the Dual Degree program? - 8.
 How do I apply to the engineering school? - 9.
 What financial aid is available? - 10.
-What should I do in high school to be prepared for entry into the Hendrix 3/2 program? - 11.
+What should I do in high school to be prepared for entry into the Hendrix Dual Degree program? - 11.
 What if it takes longer than 3 years to complete the Hendrix degree? - 12.
-How many Hendrix students have completed the 3/2 or 4/2 program? - 13.
-Can I do engineering without doing the 3/2 program? - 14.
+How many Hendrix students have completed the Dual Degree program? - 13.
+Can I do engineering without doing the Dual Degree program? - 14.
 How do I get more information?